aubreypc/cs203-S2019-conduct/README.md

 # cs203-S2019-conduct

-This repository contains the conduct guide for [Computer Science 203 Spring 2019](https://www.gregorykapfhammer.com/teaching/cs203S2019/).
+This repository contains the Conduct Guide for [Computer Science 203 Spring 2019](https://www.gregorykapfhammer.com/teaching/cs203S2019/).
 The instructor and students will use this Conduct Guide to govern all course interactions.